denevell/Natch/README.md

  * Permissions for actions
  * Category/tags only available to some users
 * Make post
+ * Html encode data
  * List by category
+ * What happens when main post in thread is deleted but the children remain?
  * Filter posts
  * Soft delete post
 * Site comms